KhalanderCSE734/Prime_videos/README.md

 # Creating my clone adding it to gitHUB
 <br>
-Finally created my prime videos with only HTML and CSS
+Finally created(Cloned) prime videos with only HTML and CSS
 <br>
 It's completely RESPONSIVE
 <br>